 - One-time “Quick” gifts are also possible through this link without logging in.

-- A ConnectNow Giving App can also be downloaded to the phone, should that float one’s boat.
+- A ConnectNow Giving App can also be downloaded to the phone.

-While direct deposit is encouraged, check and cash donations are still welcome.
-However, the envelope system will be discontinued at the end of November.
-After that time, for cash donations to be credited for tax purposes, please be sure to put your name and address on the envelope that is used so it can be identified and recorded.
+While direct deposit is encouraged (45% of the parish is enrolled), check and cash donations are still welcome.
+As the envelope system has been discontinued, for cash donations to be credited for tax purposes, please be sure to put your name and address on the envelope that is used so it can be identified and recorded.
 Thank you!